HypothesisWorks/hypothesis/hypothesis-python/docs/strategies.rst

 what that should eventually look like, and we're likely to make regular breaking changes for some time to come)

-Using the prototype :pypi:`crosshair-tool` backend `via this schemathesis
+Using the prototype :pypi:`crosshair-tool` backend `via this plugin
 <https://github.com/pschanely/hypothesis-crosshair>`__,
 a solver-backed test might look something like: